- 1Spain: An attractive country for investment

 It is in the area of VAT where the most relevant coordinated legislative measures have been adopted.

-The indirect taxation implications for e-commerce mainly concern “online e-commerce,” a term that refers to products supplied on the Internet in digitized format (books, software, photographs, movies, music, and so on) and downloaded by a user in real time onto his or her computer, having clicked on to the supplier’s website and paid for the products in question (in contrast to offline supplies where products sold on the Internet are subsequently delivered by using conventional means of transportation).
-In offline e-commerce, where goods are still physically supplied, the traditional VAT concepts apply.
+The indirect taxation implications for e-commerce have so far mainly concerned “online e-commerce,” a term that refers to products supplied on the Internet in digitized format (books, software, photographs, movies, music, and so on) and downloaded by a user in real time onto his or her computer, having clicked on to the supplier’s website and paid for the products in question (in contrast to offline supplies where products sold on the Internet are subsequently delivered by using conventional means of transportation).

-The main VAT issues arising in relation to e-commerce (especially in the area of online e-commerce) are basically the following:
+There are other relevant VAT issues also to be considered in relation to e-commerce (especially in the area of online e-commerce).
+These are basically the following:

 - The determination of the VAT rates applicable to the different types of e-commerce.